 With 300 days of sunshine each year, such easy access to the mountains that it has been called the “Gateway to the Rockies”, and numerous lakes and parks, Loveland is the perfect place for anyone interested in spending time outdoors.
 Activities include hiking, rock climbing, biking, skiing, snowboarding, boating, water skiing, white water rafting, swimming, and more.
 Among the less strenuous recreation options are golfing, bird watching, picnicking in the city’s dozens of picnic areas and gazebos and exploring the 16 miles of local walking trails.

-The Budweiser event center, a multi-use venue with a seating capacity of 7,200, is home to the Central Hockey League’s Colorado Eagles and the United Indoor Football League’s Colorado ICE.
+The Budweiser event center, a multi-use venue with a seating capacity of 7,200, is home to the American Hockey League’s Colorado Eagles.
 The center hosts events ranging from basketball, hockey and indoor football to graduation ceremonies and concerts.
 A few of the big-name groups that have performed at the Budweiser event center are the Harlem Globetrotters, World Wrestling Entertainment, Casting Crowns, Foreigner and Montgomery Gentry.

 Home to an unusually high number of local artists, Loveland maintains over 200 pieces of public art and hosts two of the largest annual outdoor sculpture shows in the world.
 The McWhinney Hahn Sculpture Park and the Benson Park Sculpture Garden feature local bronze art, while the Chapungu Sculpture Park exhibits authentic African stone sculptures from Zimbabwe.
 Certainly worth visiting, these sculpture parks display so much artistic talent and natural beauty.